pfapi/pfapi/README.md

 ## EJS template for text and richtext component fields

-We can use the EJS template to customize String fields in the api response JSON object.
+We can use the EJS template to customize text fields in attributes of Pfapi handles.

 For example:

-In the northern-city handle,  Northern City - **<%= item.name %>** is the title
+In the northern-city handle, we can set title field as Northern City - **<%= item.name %>**.

 ## How to use